OctopusDeploy/docs/src/pages/docs/infrastructure/workers/autoscaling-workers.md

 Workers are only utilized during the execution of a Deployment Process - which means they need to be able to handle high workloads intermittently but remain idle otherwise.

-Workers installed on virtual or physical machines will require minimal resources during quiet times, meaning the machine is under-utilized for a significant portion of its life.
+Workers installed on virtual or physical machines require minimal resources during quiet times, leaving the machine under-utilized for much of its life.

-This issue goes away when using the Kubernetes Worker - a worker which can be installed in a Kubernetes cluster and makes use of the cluster's ability to add/remove hardware resources as workloads fluctuate.
+Using the Kubernetes Worker resolves this issue.
+You can install it in a Kubernetes cluster, which leverages the cluster's ability to scale hardware as workloads change.

 Auto-scaling benefits aside, the Kubernetes Worker _is_ a standard Octopus worker:
 * It must be included in 1 or more worker pools